Skip to Content

 7. Not ideal for taller or longer fightersTaller/longer fighters might not need to adopt this style, as their natural reach and distance can be advantageous.

-Basically the peek-a-boo style uses a ton of energy in the ring plus it favors shorter and stocker boxers.
+Basically the peek-a-boo style uses a ton of energy in the ring plus it favors shorter and stockier boxers.
 Next, it can definitely be countered by an opponent with a solid jab, and leaves the boxer open to considerable risk.

 Have Any Other Boxers Used the Peekaboo Boxing Style?